-- Safety helmets must be worn when anyone is working below another employee and/or where there a risk of any objects being dislodged or dropped such that it could injure the person below. - Bump hats may be worn in workshop areas as authorised by the General Manager. - Beanies or skull caps may be worn without wide brim protection, up until 9:30am.
-Skull caps and or beanies maybe worn under Safety Helmets and Wide brim hats at any time.
+- Safety helmets must be worn when anyone is working below another employee and/or where there is a risk of any objects being dislodged or dropped, such that it could injure the person below. - Beanies may be worn under safety helmets and wide brim hats at any time.